 Heat the mustard oil in a pan to smoking point.
-Splutter panch phoron, wait for a few seconds (till the methi seeds turn brown) and then add the poppy seed-green chilly paste.
+Splutter panch phoron, wait for a few seconds (till the methi seeds turn brown) and then add the poppy seed-green chili paste.
 Cook for 4 minutes, stirring to make sure that the paste does not stick to the pan.

 Mix turmeric powder, cook for another minute, then add half a cup of water and salt.
 Now tip in the potato cubes – mix gently to coat the potatoes with the masala taking care not to mash the potatoes.

 Stirring occasionally, cook covered for ten minutes till the dish is dry and the potatoes are nicely coated with the poppy seed masala and.

 Serve aloo posto hot with pooris or steamed rice and dal.

 This takes about six cycles of open-lid-turn-insides-around in my grinder – poppy seeds don’t take easily to being turned to paste.
 A mortar and pestle would do a better job, I guess!